 - Wild duck does not have the same amount of fat layered under the skin as a commercial duck.
 If using a wild duck do not score the skin as specified.
 Equally, there may not be much fat to remove when making the sauce.

 - A commercial duck of the specified size will release up to 2 cups of duck fat.
 The reserving step will likely give you about one cup of duck fat.
-Be aware it will be strongly flavoured by the recheado masala.
+Be aware that it will be strongly flavoured by the recheado masala.